gzuidhof/GConsole/README.md

 ##NGUI
 GConsole has been developed with no particular GUI system in mind, in fact, it was designed with Unity's upcoming GUI (which will be released soon(tm)) in mind.

-I have kept the GUI code separated from the inner workings, and creating your own GUI should be a piece of cake if you look at the existing (NGUI) UI it ships with. *If you do create one, please share it with the rest of the world (pull request!).*
+I have kept the GUI code separated from the inner workings, and creating your own GUI should be a piece of cake looking at current implementations.

-**So in short, if you are using NGUI, it's a drag and drop solution, if you are not, it shouldn't be too hard to create your own UI for it (<100 lines in current NGUI UI).**
+The NGUI frontend can be found here

 ##Usage
 ###Setup

+* Download this repository , put the GConsole folder somewhere in your project.
+* Download a frontend, such as the [NGUI front-end](https://github.com/Rahazan/GConsoleNGUI).
 * Pop a GConsole script on any (enabled) GameObject in your scene (or drop in the provided prefab).

-* Put the GConsolePanel prefab in your NGUI hierarchy (somewhere under the camera).
+* **(If using NGUI frontend)** Put the GConsolePanel prefab in your NGUI hierarchy (somewhere under the camera).
 There is a script attached that enables/disables (shows and hides) the UI on button down (P by default).

 ###Printing to the console.